s1155003185/VCCProjectGenerator/README.md

 ApplicationDirectoryHpp, ApplicationDirectoryCpp
     Optional.
 Empty for no generation.
     In Generation mode, application.hpp and application.cpp are generated here.

+ActionDirectoryHpp, ActionDirectoryCpp
+    Optional.
+Empty then generate in the same file with Form In Generation Mode, action files are generated here.

 FormDirectoryHpp, FormDirectoryCpp
     Optional.
 Empty then follow ObjectDirectoryHpp, ObjectDirectoryCpp.